1913 Linlithgowshire by-election: Campaign

 Some 2,000 Irish electors lived in the constituency and they were expected to heavily support the Liberal candidate.
 Local branches of the Independent Labour Party asked local electors to vote for the Unionist Party candidate.

 Result

+The Liberals held the seat with a reduced majority.

 Aftermath

 A General Election was due to take place by the end of 1915.
 By the summer of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place.